-Level of Priority Overall Need Priority A: Critical Need Requires a sheltered property and: Priority A +: Critical Need and one or more other need (Priority A to C) Critical health and social care, domestic abuse, harassment, insecure accommodation, leaving institutions or specialist accommodation, or below tolerable standard. • a war : a ic the : of the above or one or more of the B or C aw ard. br iow Priority B: Urgent need Requires a sheltered property and: Priority B +: Urgent Need and one or more other need (Priority B or C) Urgent health and social care, social, community or family support, harassment, overcrowding, under-occupying or relationship breakdown. + award: another of the above or one or more of the C awards below.
+Level of Priority Overall Need Priority A: Critical Need Requires a sheltered property and: Priority A +: Critical Need and one or more other need (Priority A to C) Critical health and social care, domestic abuse, harassment, insecure accommodation, leaving institutions or specialist accommodation, or below tolerable standard. • + award: another of the above or one or more of the B or C awards below.
+Priority B: Urgent need Requires a sheltered property and: Priority B +: Urgent Need and one or more other need (Priority B or C) Urgent health and social care, social, community or family support, harassment, overcrowding, under-occupying or relationship breakdown. + award: another of the above or one or more of the C awards below.
 Priority C: Moderate need Requires a sheltered property and: Priority C+: Two or more moderate housing needs Moderate health and social care, social, community or family support, insecure accommodation, leaving institutions or specialist accommodation, overcrowding, under-occupying, take up or stay in employment. + award: another of the above.